 Constructive Feedback That Changes Behavior

-Project managers and team leaders will always have some poor performing team members.
-Poor performance can encompass assignments that are not what you expect regarding quality, timeliness or completeness.
-Constructive feedback is an effective tool for changing the behavior of poor performers.
-It is also useful to give constructive feedback to team members whose assignments meet all the requirements and your expectations.
+Some time in every project manager’s and team leader’s career, they will have to give constructive feedback to a poor performing team member.
+Poor performance can include attitudes as well as assignments that do not meet your expectations regarding quality, timeliness or completeness.
+Constructive feedback is an effective tool for changing a poor performer’s behavior.
+It is also useful to give constructive feedback to team members whose assignments do meet all the requirements and your expectations.
 It can reward great performers and encourage them to keep up (or even improve) their good work.
 Leading Teams Main Page

 If your feedback is destructive, the team member will repeat their poor performance and your working relationship with that person will be adversely affected.
 Even worse, your negative actions could cause other team members to perform less well.
 You need to know the best way to deal with poor performance.
-And that requires having a procedure to follow and using constructive feedback.
+That requires following a proven procedure and using constructive feedback.

 Constructive Feedback: A Typical Situation